 top of page

-In an inspirational setting removed from the distractions of daily life, CIAR’s Fall Residency Program offers visual artists focused time and a uniquely supportive environment to develop their work.
-On a small island off the coast of Massachusetts, CIAR hosts a group of twelve artists, who are invited to use the island itself as their studio.
+In an inspirational setting removed from the distractions of daily life, CIAR’s Fall Residency Programs offer visual artists focused time and a uniquely supportive environment to develop their work.
+On a small island off the coast of Massachusetts, CIAR hosts groups of twelve artists, who are invited to use the island itself as their studio.
 Living together in the historic Avalon Inn, the residents have uninterrupted time to become immersed in their creative process.
-Many use the time to reflect, learn from one another, and find inspiration from their costal surroundings.
+Many use the time to reflect, learn from one another, and find inspiration from their coastal surroundings.
 Residents build insight and camaraderie as they sit down to meals together, cooked by CIAR's wonderful chef.
-Click on the links below to learn more about the residency and how to apply.

 Apply